peilun-he/PDSim/README.md

 ## How to Use PDSim (GUI)

 The graphical user interface (GUI) is a easy way for everyone to use PDSim package, even though you have no knowledge of programming.
 Just enter all necessary parameters, it will simulate data, and provide well-designed interactive visualisations.
 Currently, PDSim can simulate data from two models, Schwartz and Smith two-factor model, and polynomial diffusion model.
 In this section, we will explain how to use GUI to simulate data.
-A detailed description of two models are available in section [Model Description](#model-description).
+A detailed description of two models are available in [Model Description](#model-description).

 ### Schwartz-Smith Model